victorl1964/plot-northwind-flask/README.txt

    for the orders/order_detail dataframe is defined, and methods to generate different plots or visualizations

-   The first implementation might be made without SQLAlchemy, just by connecting Python with Postgres directly.
-   But is a good idea to use models.py and SQLAlchemy to get the data and store it in the dataframe

    This interface should generate or show different links to visualize some plots, using matplotlib